o3de/o3de.org/content/docs/user-guide/editor/entity-inspector.md

     Editor only entities have an icon that is not shaded and editor only text appears in the viewport.

     ![Specify whether component is active, inactive, or active in editor mode only.](/images/shared/shared-component-entity-inspector-editor-only-example.png)

+{{<note>}}
+Setting an Entity to Inactive at start or during runtime will make all child Entities inactive as well.
+However, their local active state is not overridden.
+When the parent Entity reactivates, whatever state the child entity was originally in will remain the same.
+{{</note>}}

 ## Pinning an Entity Inspector